For a pictoral version of this testimony, go to my personal website, The Spiritual Pilgrim. It has its own very special merits.

-I had often wondered how it was that Hitler had so easily mesmerized the masses with his inflammatory (but otherwise rather banal) rhetoric.
-I felt that I now understood.
+The whole thing reminded me of how Hitler had so easily mesmerized the masses with his inflammatory (but otherwise rather banal) rhetoric.
 He gave the masses what they wanted to hear.
 And that became for him his definition of "Truth" (which even he himself finally got swallowed up in).

 Unpleasant drama arising from my senior thesis.
 I had chosen a Christian-ethics professor at the seminary to serve as my thesis supervisor, a young man who confessed that he really did not know much about South Africa.
 He was more into "Liberation Theology" (I called it, "Jesus with a submachine gun") focused on events going on in Central America.
 And although he did not like my thesis title, he admitted that he enjoyed the first 100 pages that I had submitted, a detailed section simply outlining the cultural-political backgrounds of the various racial groups making up the country.
 Then I had no other conversation with him before submitting towards the end of the semester the last part of what turned out to be a 260-page work.
 But eventually we found ourselves coming up on graduation day, and I still hadn't heard back from him about his final evaluation of my thesis.